leomollmann/react-tree-store/README.md

 ```

 ### Step 4: Create the actions
-Declare the functions that mutates the state in `src/store/cart/actions` with this pattern
+Declare the functions that mutates the state in `src/store/cart/actions/<action name>.ts` with this pattern
 ```tsx
 function toggleCartOpen() {
     // first, get the state to mutate it